marco-morales/QMSS-GR5069_Spring2023/topic_01/README.md

 Debbie Berebichez's (2019) interview - [__Critical Thinking in Data Science__](https://soundcloud.com/dataframed/critical-thinking-in-data-science) - in the [DataFramed podcast](https://soundcloud.com/dataframed) gives a very intuitive and personal perspective on what critical thinking should mean for a Data Scientist.
 But critical thinking in Data Science must start with the "data".
 Read Cassie Kozyrkov's (2020) blog post - [__Understanding data__](https://towardsdatascience.com/what-is-data-8f94ae3a56b4) - where she makes a very compelling case for how data fits in Data Science and why we should avoid thinking about data with a capital "D".

-The final piece of critical thinking in Data Science can be found in Cassie Kozyrkov's (2019) article - [__The First Thing Great Decision Makers Do__](https://hbr.org/2019/06/the-first-thing-great-decision-makers-do) - where she discusses the importance of thoroughly understanding the context of a problem to be able to think critically about how best to solve it, even before you start thinking of the Data Science tools to apply.
+A complementary argument for the need of critical thinking in Data Science can be found in Cassie Kozyrkov's (2019) article - [__The First Thing Great Decision Makers Do__](https://hbr.org/2019/06/the-first-thing-great-decision-makers-do) - where she discusses the importance of thoroughly understanding the context of a problem to be able to think critically about how best to solve it, even before you start thinking of the Data Science tools to apply.

+If you are going to read just one piece about critical thinking in Data Science, read the transcript of Hanna Wallach's (2014) NIPS talk - [__Big Data, Machine Learning, and the Social Sciences: Fairness, Accountability, and Transparency__](https://hannawallach.medium.com/big-data-machine-learning-and-the-social-sciences-927a8e20460d).
+She does a fantastic job of explaining why we need critical thinking about data: most of the massive data out there used in Data Science is _granular_ data about the _behavior of individuals_.
+She then proceeds to draw  the obvious conclusion: we need __MORE__ Social Scientists in Data Science.
+Her logic is indisputable:

+> Few computer scientists or engineers would consider developing models or tools for analyzing astronomy data without involving astronomers.
+So, why, then, are so many methods for analyzing social data developed without the involvement social scientists?